lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Hard Reset

-**Note:** The hard reset process is typically used as the last chance when the firmware is not properly working (e.g. in case of freezes, errors on screen etc.).
+**NOTE:** The hard reset process is typically used as the last chance when the firmware is not properly working (e.g. in case of freezes, errors on screen etc.).

 The hard reset process consists in: